 We understand that a diagnosis of cancer in a pet can be devastating for owners.
 Our oncology service aims to support clients in reaching an informed decision on how best to manage their pet’s condition.
 It is our view as a team that a pet’s quality of life is the most important factor in the care we provide.

-The service is overseen by Tom Cave.
-Tom undertook a residency training program at University of Glasgow and holds an MSc in Clinical Oncology from University of Birmingham.
 Cancer management is a team effort and requires support from colleagues in surgery, anaesthesia, diagnostic imaging, nursing, and physiotherapy.
 The multi-disciplinary team at Cave Veterinary Specialists is well placed to provide this.
 We are the largest dedicated oncology referral service in the South West but still believe that every client and every pet is an individual and needs our individual care, love, and attention.